 Fitness selfies for Wechat post

 Chinese fitness lover has made a routine habit: taking a selfie of their muscles after a workout, facing the mirror in the gym.
-They make their entourage benefit from their progress every week on their Wechat profile.
+They make their entourage benefit from their progress every week on their WeChat profile.

-The new physical fashion that affects men is the one of a bodybuilder : powerful biceps and chocolate bars are the new criteria to seduce, before the bank account.
+The new physical fashion that affects men is the one of a bodybuilder: powerful biceps and chocolate bars are the new criteria to seduce, before the bank account.
 But this fashion does not spare women either: those who do not have flat stomachs and muscular arms are not immune to some mockery.

-This fashion of sports selfie also makes it possible to show that we have an extra-professional activity that is engaging, rewarding and fulfilling, three advantages that give face in society.
+This fashion of sports selfies also makes it possible to show that we have an extra-professional activity that is engaging, rewarding, and fulfilling, three advantages that give face in society.
 The race for muscular physical appearance is a group effect exacerbated by these exchanges of selfies on Wechat.
 This pressure is well accepted: China stimulates competition and encourages comparison with its neighbor in order to surpass itself.

 Sportswear fashion supported by Western brands but chinese brands growing fast

 For its latest 2018 Chinese New Year campaign, H&M has chosen to highlight the two stars of the romantic TV series Eternal Love, Yang Mi and Mark Chao.
-We find the star with an all-red tones baseball cap and a sweatshirt-dress.
+We find the star with an all-red tones baseball cap and a sweatshirt dress.

 Sportswear is fashionable in China, a trend strongly supported by sportswear brands such as Adidas and Nike, but also ready-to-wear brands like Pull & Bear and Forever 21.
 Invariably found striped sweatshirts fluorescent in the men’s and women’s collections, if not gaudy colors red or yellow with monochrome tiles way Formula 1 or the effigy of champions on white T-shirts.